GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/04.031-040/10.Tell-Me-the-Story-of-Jesus/docs.md

 ---
+title: |
-title: 40.
-Tell Me the Story of Jesus
+    040. Tell Me the Story of Jesus - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 040.
+Tell Me the Story of Jesus.
+Tell me the story of Jesus, Write on my heart evry word, Tell me the story most precious.
+Sweetest that ever was heard.
+Tell how the angels, in chorus, Sang as they welcomed His birth, Glory to God in the highest, Peace and good tidings to earth.
+Chorus: Tell me the story of Jesus, Write on my heart ev'ry word, Tell me the story most precious, Sweetest that ever was heard.
+    keywords:  |
-    keywords: Christ in Song, Tell Me the Story of Jesus, Tell me the story of Jesus, Tell me the story of Jesus
+        Christ in Song, adventhymnals, advent hymnals, Tell Me the Story of Jesus, Tell me the story of Jesus.
+Tell me the story of Jesus,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 40. TELL ME THE STORY OF JESUS
+## 040. TELL ME THE STORY OF JESUS
+####  Christ in Song,

 ```txt
 1.